joomcode/trace-analysis/README.md

 ## Introduction

-The most common approach analyze Jaeger traces is to use Jaeger UI.
+The most common approach to analyze Jaeger traces is to use Jaeger UI.
 But this approach has many issues such as
 - Traces may become very long, and it's difficult to detect latency dominators without special tooling.
 - On higher percentiles (p95, p99) there may be many operations with high latency (database/cache queries, third party service requests, etc.).